Bitmun/balina_test/README.md

 # Find users app

-In this app there is search bar where you can enter users name (first + last), press search and get: username, phone, email (jsonplaceholder is API source).
+In this app there is a search bar where you can enter users name (first + last), press search and get: username, phone, email (jsonplaceholder is API source).

-Some users for trying:
+Some users for searching:
  - "Leanne Graham"
  - "Ervin Howell"
  - "Clementine Bauch"